 Diagnosis and treatment

 CHIKV infection is suspected when typical clinical symptoms occur in a person who has visited or resided in a known risk area, particularly when an outbreak is on-going.
 The diagnosis can be confirmed by detecting the presence of the virus or antibodies to the virus in the patient’s blood.
 In the UK, appropriate samples from suspected cases should be sent, along with a full clinical and travel history with relevant dates, to the PHE Rare and Imported Pathogens Laboratory.

 No specific antiviral treatment is currently recommended and patients are treated with rest, hydration and medications for pain and fever.
 Nonsteroidal anti-inflammatory drugs may be helpful in alleviating symptoms.

 Health professionals should be aware of where CHIKV outbreaks are occurring to enable appropriate pre-travel counselling.
 Travellers should seek advice from a health professional prior to travel and may reduce the risk of acquiring chikungunya by taking bite prevention measures.
-Particular vigilance with bite precautions should be taken around dawn and dusk and if possible natural or man-made water filled containers likely to serve as mosquito breeding sites should be removed.
+Particular vigilance with bite precautions should be taken around dawn and dusk.
+If possible natural or man-made water filled containers, which may act as mosquito-breeding sites, should be removed.
 There is no vaccine currently available to prevent chikungunya.